 The beachfront protective structure will be "anchored" to the ground by first excavating approximately 8 feet below the 20.8-foot shoreline elevation, placing approximately two-thirds of the structure under the ground, and backfilling the underground portion with sand.
 An "ecology" block wall will be installed at the northern and southern ends of the beachfront protective structure to ensure that the predicted future wave runup will not flow around the beachfront protective structure, which if such runup occurs could potentially flood the beachfront homes or otherwise undermine the structural integrity of the BPS.
 The BPS will be constructed with a launchable toe on each end that will prevent undermining of the structure from erosion and scouring.
-The said beachfront protective structure will be engineered to prevent flotation, collapse, or lateral movement of the structure.
+The said beachfront protective structure.